come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 ```

 It doesn't matter how you order the parents, all the conditions will be
 checked always.
 But, take this with a grain of salt.
-If your parent contracts
+All the conditions will be
-are not super clear, they might be hiding an `||` condition in a few
+checked, but the order will be different.
+This can have different side-effects
-hard-to-read code statements, meaning that all the conditions will be checked,
+on Solidity, as some paths will execute statements that other paths won't, and
-but the order will be different.
-This can have different side-effects on
+it could lead an attacker to find a specific path that is vulnerable.
+Also, if
-Solidity, as some paths will execute statements that other paths won't, and it
+your parent contracts are not super clear, they might be hiding an `||`
-could lead an attacker to find a specific path that is vulnerable.
+condition in a few hard-to-read code statements.

 It's very easy to think that the parent contracts will just be magically merged
 into something that will make sense for our use case, or to make a mistake when